padhmanethrri/aoc-hardcaml/day1/part2/README.md

 The overall structure of the design remains similar to Part 1, with explicit state modeled using registers and updates occurring on clock edges.

-However, instead of simply checking whether a rotation ends at position 0, the logic now computes how many times position 0 is reached during each rotation.
+However, instead of checking only whether a rotation ends at position 0, the logic now computes how many times position 0 is reached during each rotation.
 This allows the design to correctly handle cases where the dial wraps around multiple times within a single instruction.

-Separating the event-counting logic (in the testbench) from the accumulation logic (in the design) keeps the hardware portion simple and focused, while still matching the problem specification exactly.
+Separating the event-counting logic (handled in the testbench) from the accumulation logic (handled in the design) keeps the hardware portion simple and focused, while still matching the problem specification.

 ## Input Handling